The Craft

 A Loaf Has a Life.
 Here's How to Live It.

 Yeast-based breads (Country White, Country Wheat, Focaccia) are best in the first 2–3 days.
-Levain-based breads last longer — the natural fermentation acts as a preservative and the flavor actually develops over time.
+Levain-based breads last longer.
+The natural fermentation acts as a preservative, and the flavor develops over time.

 Day 1